huimiao/FSD/lab01/readme.md

 4. Playing list will roll from right to left
 5. Selected playing list item is highted
 6. Hover the play list and buttons will be highted.
+7. Show the video play time/total time
+8. Video will play from where the last place where leaved